scoutapp/scout_apm_node/README.md

 0. Clone this repository
 1. Run `make dev-setup` to set up the local development environment
 2. Run `make build` to build the project
-3. Write code for your change/bugfix/feature
+3. Write code for the change/bugfix/feature
 4. Run `make test` to ensure all tests are passing (see `docs/tests.md` for more information)
 5. Submit a PR